dbermond/screencast/README.md

 - *Oxygen* icon names are used for displaying desktop notifications.
 Although not a requirement, *Oxygen* icons are recommended to be installed for a better visual integration.

 - **screencast** will try to play a notification sound when the encoding process is finished.
-For this, it will use *paplay* (from *pulseaudio*) and a sound file from the freedesktop sound theme (usually a package called *sound-theme-freedesktop* in most Linux distributions).
+For this, it will use *paplay* (from PulseAudio) and a sound file from the freedesktop sound theme (usually a package called *sound-theme-freedesktop* in most Linux distributions).
 Although not a requirement, they are recommended to be installed for a better user experience.

 - Other requirements are needed according to additional options that may be specified by the user: